https://skyscanner.pxf.io/c/4123411/1099829/13416?associateid=AFF_TRA_19354_00001

 Bay Of Plenty, New Zealand

-To the left of the bridge is the McLaren Falls Park power station, it opened in 1925 and closed in 1981 when the Ruahihi Power station opened.
+To the left of the bridge stands the McLaren Falls Park Power Station, which operated from 1925 until its closure in 1981, when the Ruahihi Power Station took over.

 A man jumping from from one of the rocks into the river below